msc5/ml-tools/README.md

 By Alkin Kaz, Sam Liang, Matthew Coleman

-## Learning-Task-Agnostic, Performant, Simple, Dataset Sampling
+## Simple, Task-Agnostic, High Performance, Dataset Sampling

 Datasets often follow some heirarchical structure, with nested folders in a tree-like data structure.
 By specifying *how* to sample images at each level of the tree, ml-tools allows you to spend less time worrying about your dataset configuration and more time working on your models.